 By Alice Welsh Doyle | Photography by Bridget Beth Collins

-Collins’ beautiful new book, The Art of Flora Forager, is available for pre-order from Amazon.
+Collins’ beautiful book, The Art of Flora Forager, is available from our Flower Magazine shop.

 More Creative Approaches to Flowers